arnavgautam/TreeHacks2015/HOLs/HOL-IntroToACS2/HOL.md

 In traditional development practice, you would implement those tasks by coding directly against the credentials that your application uses: that would require you to be skilled in security matters and would generate code that is difficult to maintain or re-host.

 Windows Identity Foundation changes the game.
 As a first step, we _externalize authentication_.
 Instead of authenticating the users from our application, we trust an external authority to do so: we call such an authority _Security Token Service_, or _STS_.
 We configure our application to accept _security tokens_ from the STS, transmitted using standard protocols.
-Those tokens are the proof that the user successfully authenticated with the STS, which is all we need for considering the user authenticated with our application: hence we don‚Äôt need to worry about managing credentials anymore.
+Those tokens are the proof that the user successfully authenticated with the STS, which is all we need for considering the user authenticated with our application: hence we donít need to worry about managing credentials anymore.
 For this reason, it is common in the security jargon to call an application that accepts tokens from an STS _relying party_ (or _RP_).

 The security tokens can also contain information about users: we call those information _claims_.
 A claim can literally be anything: groups or roles the user belongs to, attributes like name or email, or permissions such as CanRead.
 The STS embeds in the token claims about the user at issuance time: the tokens are digitally signed, hence after issuance their values cannot be tampered with.
 If our application trusts the STS, it consider the claims in the tokens it produce as actually describing the user; as a result, our application no longer needs to look up user attributes for authorization or customization purposes.

-If this all sounds a bit confusing, don‚Äôt worry: it will all become clear as we walk through the lab.
+If this all sounds a bit confusing, donít worry: it will all become clear as we walk through the lab.
 In this first exercise, we will start from an existing ASP.NET application, which contains only some UI elements which need to be initialized with identity information about the current user.
 We will show how to secure the application and obtaining the identity info we need by taking advantage of a local STS.

 ![Redirects Sequence And Claims Flow](Images/redirects-sequence-and-claims-flow.png?raw=true)